Loot box: Design

-The opening of a loot box from Overwatch.
-Elements such as the box shaking, the flying discs with rarity indicated by colour, and the final reveal, are designed to heighten the appeal of opening loot boxes.
-Once the process is done, the player is presented with a button to take them to the shop to buy more boxes.

 A "loot box" can be named several different ways, usually related to the type of game that it appears in.
 A "loot box", "loot crate" or "lockbox" is often applied to shooter games since one obtains new equipable outfits or gear from it.
 Digital card games may use the term "booster pack" following from collectible card game roots.

 Loot boxes are often given to players during play, for instance as rewards for leveling up their character or completing a multiplayer game without quitting.
 Loot boxes may also be given out through promotions outside of gameplay, such as watching certain streaming events.
 Players can also buy them directly, most often with real-world funds but also through in-game currency (sometimes, in-game currency can or has to be paid for with real-world funds to obtain lootboxes).
 Some loot boxes can be redeemed immediately, while redeeming others requires further consumable items dressed as "keys".

 Loot boxes are generally redeemed through an in-game interface which dresses the process with appealing visual and audio effects.
 Some such interfaces are similar to those of slot machines or roulette wheels, and designed to create a psychological response to increase player excitement.
 When the player runs out of loot boxes or keys, a prominent button may be displayed with which they can buy more.

 The items that can be granted by a loot box are usually graded by "rarity", with the probability of receiving an item decreasing rapidly with each grade.
 While the set of items given are randomly selected it can come with certain guarantees, for instance that it will contain at least one item of a certain rarity or above.
 In some redemption processes, yet-revealed items are presented with a colour that corresponds to its rarity level, further heightening the excitement of revealing the items.
 Some game systems include a "pity-timer" mechanic, which increases the player's chances to receive a rarer item from a loot box if the player has not received one in the last several loot boxes they have opened.
 This pity-timer mechanic may also be used if the player purchases loot boxes in bulk rather than individually, such that one of the loot boxes in the bulk purchase is assured of having a rarer item.